aaaaaa123456789/libplum/docs/overview.md

 control over all of those features; rather, it is intended for applications that need to process images to serve some other purpose, and that would therefore prefer a simple and unified interface to handle their image data.

+The library contains no multithreading support; code always runs in the same thread that invoked it.
+However, since it also contains no global mutable state, it can be used safely by multiple threads simultaneously, as long as they aren't performing mutable operations on the same image.

 * * *

 Back to [README](README.md).